wmde/wikimedia.de/README.md

 1. `git pull` - get the latest version of the site
 2. `composer install` - install the dependencies (`make install` if you have Docker instead of PHP)

+### Deployment guidelines

+* Only code from master can be deployed on the server
+* Only gitignored files such as configuration can be changed on the server directly